 Our omnichannel strategy includes selling our products through third-party ecommerce and retail partners (including their websites).
 Our retail operations were established in 2021 and include sales to retail stores and their related websites.
 The success of our business is largely dependent on our continuing development of strong relationships with major retail chains.
 Despite our expansion into additional retailers, Target remains our largest retail partner, and our experience operating through the retail channel is limited.
-Factors that could affect our ability to maintain or expand our sales and our current or any future retail distribution partners include: failure to accurately identify the needs of our customers; a lack of customer acceptance of new products or product expansions; unwillingness of our retail distribution partners and customers to attribute premium value to our new or existing products or product expansions relative to competing products; failure to brand or reputational harm; delays or defaults on our retail distribution partners? payment obligations to us; and store closures, decreased foot traffic, recession or other adverse effects resulting from public health crises such as the current COVID-19 pandemic (or other future pandemics or epidemics).
+Factors that could affect our ability to maintain or expand our sales and our current or any future retail distribution partners include: failure to accurately identify the needs of our customers; a lack of customer acceptance of new products or product expansions; unwillingness of our retail distribution partners and customers to attribute premium value to our new or existing products or product expansions relative to competing products; failure to obtain floor space from retail distribution partners, new, well-received product introductions by competitors; damage to our relationships with our retail distribution to us; and store closures, decreased foot traffic, recession or other adverse effects resulting from public health crises such as the current COVID-19 pandemic (or other future pandemics or epidemics).